 How much, how often, and what to feed your Goldfish depends on age, season, or whether you are conditioning your fish for breeding.

-Because Goldfish only have rudimentary stomachs, they graze continuously which is why they always appear hungry.
-Ideally, they should be fed 3 times a day, but for most this is impracticable.
+Because Goldfish only have rudimentary stomachs, they graze continuously, which is why they always appear hungry.
+Ideally, they should be fed 3 times a day, but for most, this is impracticable.

 The danger of overfeeding is often the reason given to feed only what can be consumed in a few minutes.

 During this period, dry, processed foods are dissolving.
-By the time the fish are looking for their 2 or third mouthful, the food has dissolved into dust that will decay and pollute the water.
+By the time the fish are looking for their second or third mouthful, the food has dissolved into dust that will decay and pollute the water.

 The ideal water parameters for Black Moor are: